This guide walks you through the process of creating a "hello world" Hypermedia Driven REST web service with Spring.

 Summary

 Congratulations!
-You’ve just developed a hypermedia-driven RESTful web service with Spring HATEOAS.
+You have just developed a hypermedia-driven RESTful web service with Spring HATEOAS.

 See Also